 Health and safety must be your first concern during and immediately after this type of incident.
-Ensuring the dog is restrained and cannot attack again, bite a child or other family member, or anyone else is important.
+Ensuring the dog is restrained and cannot attack again—bite a child, another family member, or anyone else—is important.
 You will also need to perform first aid if there is significant bleeding.

 Do not hesitate to call an ambulance for a serious bite injury.
 Notifying first responders can also help you build a stronger case later because you can rely on the police report as evidence.
 There will also be little in the way of disputing what caused your injuries since you went straight from the scene to the hospital.

 The Severity of the Injury Plays a Role in the Type of Treatment You Receive

 Every dog bite that breaks the skin requires medical care.
 Depending on the severity, this could include:

 - Paramedics who respond to the scene

 - A walk-in clinic